-The Kentucky Board of Medical Licensure has authority over the following allied health professions: acupuncturists, athletic trainers, physician assistants and surgical assistants.
+The Kentucky Board of Medical Licensure has authority over the following allied health professions: acupuncturists, athletic trainers, genetic counselors, physician assistants and surgical assistants.

 Each of these professions has their own advisory/council that provides recommendations to the Board on matters relating to applicants and their profession.
 Meetings of these groups are held on a quarterly basis in order to provide their recommendations to the full Board.

 Individuals practicing acupuncture in the Commonwealth must be licensed by the Kentucky Board of Medical Licensure.
 In Kentucky, the practice of acupuncture is defined as the insertion of acupuncture needles, with or without accompanying electrical or thermal stimulations, at certain acupuncture points or meridians on the surface of the human body for purposes of changing the flow of energy to the body and may include acupressure, cupping, moxibustion, or dermal friction.
 The practice of acupuncture shall not include laser acupuncture, osteopathic manipulative treatment, chiropractic adjustments, physical therapy, or surgery.
 Licensed physicians incorporating acupuncture into their practice are not required to receive this additional license.

 Athletic Trainers in Kentucky are individuals licensed to practice athletic training and who, upon the supervision of a physician licensed under KRS Chapter 311, carries out the practice of preventing, recognizing, evaluating, managing, disposing, treating, reconditioning, or rehabilitating athletic injuries.
 In carrying out these functions, the licensed athletic trainer may use physical modalities, such as heat, light, sound, cold, or electricity, or mechanical devices.
 A licensed athletic trainer shall practice only in those areas in which he or she is competent by reason of his or her training or experience.